AnthonyCxx/Notes-and-Writeups/C/Data Types/Structures.md

     return 0;
 }
 ```
-> Notice how the datatype is anonymous (has no name). <br />
-> This is acceptable because the anonymous struct is now mapped to the 'Person' alias. <br />

 ## Structs within Structs
 Structures can contain other structs as one of their members.
 As C does not have inheritance, C often uses composition is mimic inheritance; however, this only goes so far as